spdermn02/touchportal-node-api/README.md

     - Support for Parent Groups on State creation added in Touch Portal 3.1 Bug Fixes:
-    - Fixed Spelling for `showNotification` type sent to Touch Portal, so now Notifications should work properly if you use them.
+    - Fixed Spelling for `showNotification` type sent to Touch Portal, so now Notifications should work properly if you use them. v3.2.1 - ESLint implementation and Typescript support
+  - Big thank you to riverrun-git for the PR's and the assitance
+  - TypeScript support is just being implemented in increments, more support for it coming soon
 ```

 ## Usage